pyeseul/gesture-drawing/README.md

 ## Notes

-The work was presented at [BRIC](http://www.bricartsmedia.org/) Open House 2016 with the description below.
+The work was presented at [BRIC](http://www.bricartsmedia.org/) Open House 2016 with the description below:

-"Abra-Cadabra":
+"Abra-Cadabra"

 What if you could be a wizard and control your surroundings by just a flick of your wrist?
 Come play with a gesture sensor and explore a way of using motion as a way to interact with technology.